yeahbutstill/springandhibernate/HELP.md

 # Read Me First

 The following was discovered as part of building this project:

-* The original package name 'com.yeahbutstill.all-off-shit-fucking-demo' is invalid and this project uses 'com.yeahbutstill.alloffshitfuckingdemo' instead.
+* The original package name 'com.yeahbutstill.all-off-shit-fucking-demo' is invalid and this project uses ' com.yeahbutstill.alloffshitfuckingdemo' instead.

 # Getting Started

 ### Reference Documentation

 For further reference, please consider the following sections:

 * [Official Apache Maven documentation](https://maven.apache.org/guides/index.html)